-- Advising refineries, oil and gas companies, mining and manufacturing companies, and other industrial operators in ongoing matters of permitting and air quality compliance, including penalty negotiations and representation in administrative hearings, with particular familiarity within Kern County, CA (including the San Joaquin Valley Air Pollution Control District) and South Coast Air Quality Management District (SCAQMD) jurisdictions.
+- Advising refineries, oil and gas companies, mining and manufacturing companies, and other industrial operators in ongoing matters of project development, permitting, and air quality compliance and enforcement actions, including strategic resolution of notices of violations, penalty and settlement negotiations, and representation in administrative hearings for variance petitions and orders for abatement, with particular familiarity within Kern County, CA (including the San Joaquin Valley Air Pollution Control District) and South Coast Air Quality Management District (SCAQMD) jurisdictions.

 - Representing a Los Angeles–area refinery through modification of its Title V air permit, and associated CEQA review, as it undergoes a comprehensive conversion from petroleum refining to renewable fuel refining.
 Obtained variances from air district rules on behalf of this refinery as it pioneered new technology in limited early phases of the conversion.

-- Representing a Kern County, CA refinery in air permitting compliance associated with conversion of the facility to renewable diesel processing.
+- Representing a Kern County, CA refinery in air permitting and CEQA compliance associated with conversion of the facility to renewable diesel processing.

 - Counseling a major cement company through development of an environmental impact report (EIR) in connection with the development of a new cement import terminal at the Port of San Diego.